 General information about M.S. and Ph.D. admissions

 The M.S. and Ph.D.
-Bioengineering programs have their own separate deadlines, but the application process is the same.
+Bioengineering programs have separate deadlines, but the application process is the same.

 Admission to UW Bioengineering’s Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) is competitive.
-The graduate admissions committee is impressed with the quality of applicants each year.
-The committee regrets that only a small number of students will be admitted each year.
-The Department of Bioengineering genuinely appreciates each candidate’s interest in our programs and welcomes each application.
+While we are impressed with the quality of applicants each year and genuinely appreciate each candidate’s interest and application, we regret that only a small number of students will be offered admission each year.

 Please review the UW Bioengineering graduate programs frequently asked questions (FAQ) page and UW Graduate School Admissions Frequently Asked Questions (FAQ) prior to contacting an Academic Counselor via our contact form.

 Annual Application Deadlines (Autumn quarter matriculation only):

 Ph.D. applications are due December 15, 11:59 p.m.
 Pacific Time, USA for Autumn admission.

 M.S. applications are due January 31, 11:59 p.m.
 Pacific Time, USA for Autumn admission.